 There are 19 A Rocha projects worldwide ranging from Peru to Kenya to New Zealand, and one in the UK at Southall near Heathrow.

 St Luke’s has particular links with A Rocha Kenya (ARK) which is led by Colin Jackson.
 We support a project set up by ARK in 2001 called the Arabuko-Sokoke Schools and Eco-tourism Scheme (ASSETS).
 The scheme uses money generated from eco-tourism to provide secondary school “eco-bursaries” for local children as secondary school education in Kenya has to be paid for.
 This encourages local families to look after the Arabuko-Sokoke forest better.

-St Luke’s support this project with profits from the eco-stall, so please keep buying your jam, laundry liquid and other eco products!
-We have contributed towards the ASSETS camp in August – a wonderful time of learning and fun for local students.
+St Luke’s support this project with donations for the jam & chutneys made from St Luke’s grounds produce!
+We have contributed towards the ASSETS camp – a wonderful time of learning and fun for local students.